 Overbaking: The Main Culprit

 One of the most common reasons peanut butter cookies get hard is overbaking.
 It might sound simple, but it’s easy to leave your cookies in the oven for just a bit too long.
 The cookies continue to cook even after you take them out of the oven, so if you leave them in for too long, they can dry out and become hard.
+Did you know that understanding the secret ingredient to keep cookies soft can be a game-changer?

 “The secret to perfect peanut butter cookies?
 Don’t overbake them!”